Tanoti/sphinxcontrib-autosaltsls/docs/configuration.rst

     Default: ``False``

     Comment blocks can be indented.
-All line parsing and processing routines will remove leading spaces.
+All line parsing and processing routines will remove leading spaces before the :confval:`autosaltsls_doc_prefix` or :confval:`autosaltsls_comment_prefix` characters.

 .. confval:: autosaltsls_index_template_path